MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-azd-enable-a-project.md

 ---
-title: How to Azure Developer CLI enable a project
+title: How to enable your project to work with Azure Developer CLI
-description: How to convert an application to an Azure dev-enabled template.
+description: How to convert an application to an Azure developer enabled template.
 author: puicchan
 ms.author: puichan
 ms.date: 04/12/2021